 Trucking is also great if you hate to be cooped up and love to stay on the road!
 Many trucking companies are looking for drivers with and without experience.

 You will need to check the company’s hiring policy, as many companies hire people with criminal records.
 Many offer help with financing for training and getting your CDL license.
 Within a few months, you can be on the road and earn a living.

 Become A Boss

 A criminal record doesn’t stop you from starting your own small business.
-Being self-employed is a great way to regain your place in society, and earn a living for yourself and your family.
+Being self-employed is a great way to regain your place in society and earn a living for yourself and your family.
 Furthermore, you will not have to worry about others digging into your background or judging you for past mistakes.

 What skills do you have?
 What can you do well that you are proud of?
 Can you take down a tree?
 Do you have a green thumb?
 Are you artistic?
 Are you good with computers?
 Can you paint a room?
 What can you do well that you can turn into a business?

 Job Hunting Guide with a Criminal Record

-When a person with a criminal record begins a job search, they need to prepare for the interview just like everyone else.
+When a person with a criminal record begins a job search, they must prepare for the interview just like everyone else.
 That means being appropriately attired, having a current resume, and knowing what the employer is looking for.